Finance (BSc (Hons))

 Finance is concerned with the operation of financial markets and the valuation of financial assets, in particular in stock, bond, foreign exchange and interest rate markets.
 Movements in financial markets are driven by information, risk and uncertainty, which in turn provide the foundation for understanding strategic business decision-making.

-You will gain a specialised knowledge of:
+You will gain specialised knowledge of:

 - Financial and monetary systems